 As they make choices and plans for the future, young people need support from the people who know them best; their families.
-Talk to your son/daughter about careers they are interested in.
+We encouarge you to talk to your son/daughter about careers they are interested in.
 Find out what they know already and encourage them to explore the online careers resource,Unifrog, or even speak to people about their careers.

 Other Useful Careers Links: